essej/aooserver/README.md

 which you can copy to a system binary location of your choice (/usr/local/bin, for example) if you want..

+## OR USE MAKE

+Or, if you just hate cmake and have issues with that....
+I've temporarily added the jucer-generated build for linux back again, and you can just do
+this:

+    cd Builds/LinuxMakefile
+    make

+And the resulting executable will be in Builds/LinuxMakefile/build.

 # USAGE

 `aooserver -h` will give you the usage info, which is very basic: